 In the early days, when horse-drawn carriages would lead the funeral procession from home or church to a nearby cemetery, the funeral home was owned by the George W. Loudermilk Undertaking Company since 1893.
 Historically the term “undertaker” comes from the concept of one agreeing to undertake a necessary service.
 Early undertakers were former cabinet makers who were called upon to make coffins for the deceased.
 To transport coffins to the cemetery, Loudermilk matched teams and beautifully outfitted carriages sporting “the only rubber tires in the city” and became a source of great pride.
 As the business entered the age of the automobile, hearses were the original ambulances for transporting the sick to hospitals as well as the deceased to the burial ceremony.

 A legacy that reaches back generations

-The 4 generations of Sparkmans began when Will R. Sparkman purchased the business in 1920 and operated it under the name of Loudermilk-Sparkman for many years.
-In keeping with his firm’s growing reputation as Dallas’ premier funeral home, Sparkman moved his business to a famous city landmark in 1926, the A.H.
-Belo Mansion at Ross and Pearl streets, built and presented by Colonel A.H.
+The four generations of Sparkmans began when Will R. Sparkman purchased the business in 1920 and operated it under the name of Loudermilk-Sparkman for many years.
+In keeping with his firm’s growing reputation as Dallas’ premier funeral home, Sparkman moved his business in 1926 to the A.H.
+Belo Mansion, at Ross and Pearl streets, built and presented by Colonel A.H.
 Belo, founder of The Dallas Morning News, to his son and his family.
 Under lease for 50 years, the lovely mansion was remodeled, with its homelike qualities and Colonial grandeur carefully preserved.